-What is Happening in the Market
+What Is Happening in the Market

 - In new complexes, many apartments are booked before the building is commissioned.